pwalig/oop_ptr/README.md

 # oop_ptr

-smart pointer for managing objects that utilize object oriented programming paradigm of C++
+smart pointer for managing objects that belong to inheritance hierarchies

 # Problem